-Figure 1.11 | The basis for the confidence level is given as a combination of evidence (limited, medium, robust) and agreement (low, medium and high) (Mastrandrea et al., 2010)
+Figure 1.11: The basis for the confidence level is given as a combination of evidence (limited, medium, robust) and agreement (low, medium, and high) (Mastrandrea et al., 2010).

-lying in a given range.
+The qualifier "likelihood" provides calibrated language for describing quantified uncertainty.
+It can be used to express a probabilistic estimate of the occurrence of a single event or of an outcome, e.g., a climate parameter, observed trend, or projected change lying in a given range.
 Statements made using the likelihood scale may be based on statistical or modelling analyses, elicitation of expert views, or other quantitative analyses.
-Where sufficient information is available it is preferable to eschew the likelihood gualifier in favour of the full probability distribution or the appropriate probability range.
-See Table 1.2 for the list of 'likelihood' qualifiers to be used in AR5.
+Where sufficient information is available it is preferable to eschew the likelihood qualifier in favour of the full probability distribution or the appropriate probability range.
+See Table 1.2 for the list of "likelihood" qualifiers to be used in AR5.